 They may still be a long way away from being a legitimate Super Bowl contender, but the arrow is pointing straight up on the Texans’ franchise.

 Reasons Why the Houston Texans Can and Can’t Win the Super Bowl

-- CJ Stroud can shred opposing secondaries with his elite arm talent
+- CJ Stroud looks like a star in the making who can shred opposing secondaries with his elite arm talent

 - Arizona Cardinals Super Bowl Odds